-People in pretrial detention now make up 60% of the jail population in Minnesota, an amount that is dramatically higher than 50 years ago.
-Those people are disproportionately likely to be Black and indigenous.
-They are also much more likely to be poor.
+People held in pre-trial detention are disproportionately likely to be Black and Indigenous and they are also much more likely to be poor.
 That is because cash bail makes it so that rich people can buy their freedom while poor people cannot.
 It’s an unjust and unconstitutional system that makes it a crime to be poor in Minnesota.

 What is bail?
 How does it work in Minnesota?